Survival TTRPGs: You Think Survival Is Scarcity. It Isn’t.

 Red Markets (2017, Caleb Stokes)

 Recovery, such as healing, repairs, and psychological care costs Bounty, creating a constant tradeoff between surviving today and affording tomorrow.
-Victory isn’t wealth or power—it’s keeping your crew functional long enough to take another job.
-If you enjoy games that treat money, equipment, and mental stability as weapons in their own right, Red Markets delivers a dense, tactical, survival-driven narrative where every choice has cost.
+Victory isn’t wealth or power, it’s keeping your crew functional long enough to take another job.
+If you like games that treat money, equipment, and mental stability as weapons in their own right, Red Markets is the game for you.

 Twilight: 2000 4th Edition (2021, Härenstam/Lites/Keeling et al)

-Players who enjoy strategy under relentless pressure will find every decision consequential.
-Twilight: 2000 turns logistics, exploration, and combat into a tense survival calculus where maintaining capability is the game itself.
-The starting scenario: Escape from Kalisz included with the book.
+Players who enjoy strategy under pressure will find every decision consequential.
+Twilight: 2000 turns logistics, exploration, and combat into a tense survival calculus where just sustaining your capability is the game itself.
+The starting scenario, Escape from Kalisz is included with the book.
 If you want an actual play podcast, here you go.

 Coriolis: The Great Dark (2025, Kostulas/Karlén/Grip/Härenstam)

 Coriolis: The Great Dark is about staying operational in a collapsing interstellar infrastructure.
-Ship crews explore alien ruins and must pay Slipstream Fees, Docking Fees, and supply costs for every journey.
+Ship crews explore alien ruins and have to pay Slipstream Fees, Docking Fees, and supply costs for every trip.
 Supplies deplete on travel and cannot be fully restored without risk.
 Recovery is partial, and failures leave long-lasting physical and spiritual consequences.
-Survival is not exploration or loot; it is preserving capability enough to make it back for the next expedition.
-You cannot outgrow the scarcity, only plan to afford one more jump into the dark.
+Survival is not exploration or loot, it is preserving capability enough to make it back for the next expedition.
+You cannot outgrow scarcity, you can only plan to afford one more jump into the dark.

-If you like exploration under tension, where every mission risks permanent loss, you will love Coriolis.
+If you like exploration under tension, where every single mission can cause permanent loss, you will love Coriolis.
 The game turns travel, supply management, and environmental hazards into a constant, high-stakes challenge.
 Begin with the starter adventure contained in the book.
 I found an actual play video for this one as well.

 Emerging Contenders: The 2025–2026 Survival Convergence